 Does the talisman generate only spell effects that replicate existing spells or grant assorted bonuses?
 If so, skip ahead to step 5.
-If it does not, calculate the Aspect total cost according to the tables and instructions in chapter 6 and proceed to step 3.
+If it does not, calculate the Aspect total cost according to the charts and instructions in chapter 6 and proceed to step 3.

 Example cont'd: This talisman has a number of Aspects.
-Active Aspects include Increase, Manipulate and Store.
-Passive Aspects include Mental Stat and Time.
+Active Aspects include Enhance, Stop, Store, Travel.
+Passive Aspects include Stat and Time.

 Talismans can have a full range of Attributes.
 Their range can be anything between Self and essentially unlimited.
-They are the only devices that can generate Permanent effects or are themselves permanent.
+They are the only charmcraft devices that can generate Permanent effects or are themselves permanent.

-Example cont'd: The relevant Attributes for this item include a Range of 1000', an Area of Effect of 1000' and a Duration of Permanent for the time effects and a Range of Self, an Area of Effect of Self and a Duration of "No Duration" for the Insight augmentation.
+Example cont'd: The relevant Attributes for this item include a Range of 500, an Area of Effect of

+100' and a Duration of Permanent for the time effects and a Range of Self, an Area of Effect of Self and a Duration of "No Duration" for the Insight augmentation.
+The GM also insists that it be limited in its temporal range (how far back into the past time can be manipulated) to 5 rounds.